 The invitations should hint that there's a mysterious day ahead.
-Ask the guests to come wearing black T-shirts, trench coats, sunglasses, suits with ties or other spy gear.
-(Or you could buy some of those items from secondhand stores or a party supply store and have them available for the kids to wear when they arrive.)
+Ask the guests to come wearing black T-shirts, trench coats, sunglasses, suits with ties, or other spy gear.
+You can buy some of those items from secondhand stores or a party supply store and have them available for the kids to wear when they arrive as well.

 To make your own mystery party invitations, roll your child's thumb in black ink and then press it on a piece of white paper.
-Scan the fingerprint into your computer, enlarge it and then use it as the image on the fronts of cards with a message like, "Make your mark at Sam's spy birthday party."
+Scan the fingerprint into your computer, enlarge it and then use it as the image on the front of the invitations with a message like, "Make your mark at Sam's spy birthday party."
 Insert the cards in manila envelopes with the words "top secret" or "confidential" stamped on the back.
 For another fun on-theme feature, you could print the invitations backward so guests have to hold them up to a mirror to read them.

 Games and Activities